-When moving points of a seamline, a red region is displayed around the seamline.
-This region corresponds to the feathering zone, i.e. the region where a progressive transition is made between an image and another.
-Users should take into account this region when defining the path of a seamline since it may result into blurry results in the final mosaic.
-For example, the feathering zone should not pass nearby an object if this object does not appear in both images.
+When moving points of a seamline, a red region is displayed around it.
+This region corresponds to the feathering zone, where a progressive transition is made between images.
+Users should consider this region when defining the path of a seamline, as it may result in blurry areas in the final mosaic.
+For example, the feathering zone should not pass near an object if the object does not appear in both images.